Lakshya-kt/MockMate-Your-friendly-mock-interview-partner/README.md

 ## 📄 License

-This project is MIT Licensed.
-See LICENSE for details.
+This project is licensed under the **MIT License**.
+See the [LICENSE](LICENSE) file for more details.

 ---

 ## 🙏 Acknowledgements

 - Murf AI for TTS API
-- Streamlit for the interactive interface
+-Streamlit for the interactive interface
-- SpeechRecognition for audio transcription
+-Sentence Transformers for semantic similarity